-Employment regulations are necessary for the proper functioning of labor markets.
-They are needed to protect workers from arbitrary or unfair treatment and to ensure efficient contracting between employers and workers.
-Labor market regulations can help correct market imperfections, support social cohesion and encourage economic efficiency.
+The regulation of employment is necessary for the proper functioning of labor markets.
+It is needed to protect workers from arbitrary or unfair treatment and to ensure efficient contracting between employers and workers.
+Labor market regulation can help correct market imperfections, support social cohesion and encourage economic efficiency.

-Labor market regulations cover a wide spectrum, from rules governing arrangements for individual contracts to mechanisms for collective action.
-Evidence from global studies shows that labor market regulation can potentially have an impact on informality, aggregate job flows and the speed of adjustment to shocks.
-The challenge for governments is to avoid the extremes of over- and under-regulation by balancing labor flexibility with worker protection (1).
+Labor market regulation covers a wide spectrum, from rules governing arrangements for individual contracts to mechanisms for collective action.
+Evidence from global studies shows that labor market regulation can have an impact on informality, aggregate job flows and the speed of adjustment to shocks.
+The challenge for governments is to avoid the extremes of over- and under-regulation by balancing labor flexibility with worker protection.(1)

-Doing Business measures several aspects of labor market regulation - hiring, working hours, redundancy rules and cost as well as a number of job quality aspects (such as the availability of unemployment protection, maternity leave and gender non-discrimination at the workplace).
+Doing Business measures several aspects of labor market regulation—hiring, working hours, redundancy rules and cost—and job quality (availability of unemployment protection, maternity leave and gender non-discrimination at the workplace).
+(1).

 1- World Bank.
 2012.
 World Development Report 2013: Jobs.
 Washington, DC: World Bank.